wzppengpeng/insb/README.md

 ## How To Use
 Just see the shell script and ini config file in the script directory.
 Write config file and use command interface to start project.
+User also can use `key=value` to update the parameter in the config file.

 ## Support Task
 + kmeans_cluster